PhelelaniS1/payment-reliability-platform/README.md

 Invoke-RestMethod http://127.0.0.1:8000/health

-Expected result:
+Expected response:

 status  service
 ------  -------
 healthy payment-reliability-platform
-Create a Payment
+💳 Create a Payment

 Create a payment using the API: